abdelzaki/notes/ml/notes_deeplearning.md

         - model:
             - single features:
-                - we call it linear regressuin
+                - we call it linear regression
                 - f = a + bx

             - multiple features